NicholeKing/PhotoshopScripts/README.md

 # PhotoShopScripts
-A library of scripts I've written to streamline my processes in PhotoShop, more to come
+A library of scripts I've written to streamline my processes in Photoshop, more to come
 ## Adding the Script to Your Photoshop
 ### Windows
 Copy the .js or .jsx file you want to add to your Scripts.